Looking for recommendations for a new powder measure?

 We have to admit that it is not.
 That is because that title goes to the RCBS Chargemaster Scale and Dispenser Combo.
 There is a lot to say about this device so let us get started right away.

 The Chargemaster is an advanced machine for measuring gunpowder.
-It not only supplies you with an accurate powder measure tool but also includes other excellent features such as the memory function.
+It does not only supplies you with an accurate powder measure tool but also includes other excellent features such as the memory function.

 RCBS wants to assist its customers as much as possible.
 To achieve that, they have included an instruction manual that is simple to understand (even for people who are not tech-savvy).

-You will also find a weight included that you can use to check the Chargemaster’s scales for accuracy.
+You will also find a weight included that you can use to check the chargemaster scale for accuracy.
 This is important if you are a match shooter as getting the exact charge each time will assist with your shooting.

 When it comes to changing powder, we found out that it was a several step process.
 You will find out that the powder trickle tube will have powder residue in it, so it is best to clean it thoroughly.